jspoth/terraform-infra/Readme.md

 ### 🔍 Active Drift Detection

-* Detects out-of-band changes in AWS.
-* Uses raw Terraform exit codes for accurate drift alerts.
+* Runs daily via cron against live AWS state.
+* Uses `terraform plan -detailed-exitcode` to detect out-of-band changes.
+* Surfaces results in the GitHub Actions job summary.

+### 💰 Infracost Cost Estimation

+* Runs automatically on every PR.
+* Generates a cost breakdown from the Terraform plan and posts it as a PR comment.
+* Comment is updated in-place on each new push — no spam.

 ### 🛠️ Standardized CI/CD (Reusable Workflows)

-* Centralized workflows for Linting, Validation, and Costing.
+* **`lint.yml`**: Auto-formats HCL with `terraform fmt`, runs `terraform validate` and `tflint`.
+Commits formatting fixes back to the branch automatically.
+* **`infracost.yml`**: Reusable cost estimation — parameterized by environment so it can be called from any environment pipeline.
-* DRY architecture ensures changes propagate automatically across environments.
+* DRY architecture ensures changes to shared workflows propagate automatically.

 ---